 The 40th President of the United States, Ronald Reagan served as the nation's chief executive from 1981-1989.
 Before serving as President, Reagan was governor of California from 1967-1975.
 For many Republicans, Reagan is one of America's most revered politicians, a man who was admired for his commitment to tax cuts, defense spending, and success at speeding the end of the Soviet Union and Cold War.
 Alternatively, many Democrats view Reagan's legacy critically, pointing out that his administration drastically cut social services at the expense of military programs, ran up huge budget deficits, and increased income inequality.
-These views continue to affect American politics in the present day, as Republican politicians, including many of those running for the 2016 Presidential Nomination, regularly proclaim their admiration for and commitment to Reagan's policies and political views.
+These views continue to affect American politics in the present day, as Republican politicians, including many of those who ran for the 2016 Presidential Nomination, regularly proclaim their admiration for and commitment to Reagan's policies and political views.
 This hub will attempt to take an unbiased look at what those political views really are, so voters can decide for themselves how they feel about Reagan's political beliefs and how they align with figures like Donald Trump and Joe Biden.

 Ronald Reagan's Political Views